 Watch a Race at the Daytona International Speedway

-The Daytona International Speedway is best known for the Daytona 500 NASCAR race, if visiting Daytona Beach in February this should be on your list of things to do in Daytona Beach!
+The Daytona International Speedway is best known for the Daytona 500 NASCAR race, if visiting Daytona Beach in February this should be on your list of best things to do in Daytona Beach!

 First opened in 1959, the most prestigious race in NASCAR is held here.
 The Speedway also plays host to motocross, boat, and super bike races.
-In 2016, a $400 million dollar renovation took place to make the Daytona International Speedway more fan friendly.
+In 2016, a $400 million dollar renovation took place to make the Daytona International Speedway more fan-friendly.

-Daytona Beach Boardwalk and Pier
+Stroll the Daytona Beach Boardwalk and Pier

 There are live concerts throughout the year and fireworks every Saturday night from Memorial through Labor Day!
 This is one of the things to do in Daytona Beach at night.

 The Pier at over 1000 feet is another free thing to do in Daytona Beach.
-After a day of fishing head to Joe’s Crab shack or the new rooftop bar to watch the sunset!
+After a day of fishing, head to Joe’s Crab Shack or the new rooftop bar to watch the sunset!

-If visiting in October check out Biketoberfest!
+If visiting in October, check out Biketoberfest!

-Angell and Phelps Chocolate Factory
+Have a Treat at Angell and Phelps Chocolate Factory

 Who doesn’t love free things to do in Daytona Beach when that means visiting Angell and Phelps Chocolate Factory?

-You can take free guided tours of the chocolate making facility and end the tour with a free sample of their homemade artisan chocolate!
+You can take free guided tours of the chocolate-making facility and end the tour with a free sample of their homemade artisan chocolate!
 The tour takes about 30 minutes and is offered several times a day Monday through Saturday!

-Started in 1925 by two women Riddell Angell and Cora Phelps, in Mackinac Island, Michigan after World War I they moved their chocolate factory to its new home in Daytona Beach Florida.
+Started in 1925 by two women Riddell Angell and Cora Phelps, in Mackinac Island, Michigan, after World War I, they moved their chocolate factory to its new home in Daytona Beach, Florida.

-Halifax Historical Museum
+Visit the Halifax Historical Museum

-On Thursdays the Halifax Historical Museum is one of the great free things to do in Daytona Beach.
+On Thursdays, the Halifax Historical Museum is one of the great free things to do in Daytona Beach.

 Some Daytona Beaches like Ormond Beach are even car friendly, meaning you can drive onto the sand!
 Convenient for families!